This article provides suggested best practices for FileShare Encryption (Formerly PGP NetShare).

 - In some cases, a folder with an extremely large amount of files in a directory may cause difficulties when attempting to encrypt the folder with FileShare Encryption.

-Note: In a Symantec Encryption Management Server (previously PGP Universal Server) managed environment, the use of Group Keys allow you to protect shared files and folders in File Encryption NetShare.
+Note: In a Symantec Encryption Management Server managed environment, the use of Group Keys allow you to protect shared files and folders in File Encryption NetShare.
 Group keys allow you to easily add or remove group members without affecting the File Encryption metadata associated with the protected files and folders.

-The Group key functionality began with version 3.2.0 of PGP Universal Server.
+The Group key functionality began with version 3.2.0 of PGP Universal Server and continue on with all versions of Symantec Encryption Management Server.